intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 ### User Behaviour

-The COVID-19 impact on networking was not merely about amount of traffic.
-The type of traffic also changed.
-For instance, massive increases were reported in the use of teleconferencing, e-learning, and other similar tools.

-Upstream traffic has increased due the use of video conferences, remote schooling, and similar applications.
+The type of traffic needed by the users also changed in 2020.
+Upstream traffic increased due the use of video conferences, remote schooling, and similar applications.
 The NCTA and Comcast reported that while downstream traffic grew 20%, upstream traffic grew as much as 30% to 37% {{NCTA2020}} {{Comcast2020}}.
 Vodafone reported that upstream traffic grew 100% in some markets {{Vodafone2020}}.

 Ericsson's Consumer Lab surveyed users for their usage and experiences during the crisis).
 Some of the key findings in {{ConsumerlabReport2020}} were:

-* 9 in 10 users increased Internet activities.
-Time spent connected increased, by 2.5 hours for fixed broadband and 1 hour for mobile broadband.
-In addition, 1 in 5 started new activities such as e-learning or video-conferencing.
-Three quarters of the older generation felt that they were helped by video calling with family and friends.
-Three in four parents felt that their children's education was helped by ICT technology.
+* 9 in 10 users increased Internet activities, and time spent connected increased.
+In addition, 1 in 5 started new online activities, many in the older generation felt that they were helped by video calling, parents felt that their children's education was helped, and so on.

 * Network performance was in general found satisfactory.
 6 in 10 were very satisfied with fixed broadband, and 3 in 4 felt that mobile broadband was same or better as before the crisis.
+Consumers valued resilience and quality of service as the most important task for network operators.

 * Smartphone application usage changed, with fastest growth was in COVID-19, remote working, e-learning, wellness, education, remote health consulation, and social shared experience applications.
-Biggest decreases were seen (unsurprisingly) in travel and booking, ride hailing, location, and parking applications.
+Biggest decreases were in travel and booking, ride hailing, location, and parking applications.

-* Among many different service provider actions, maintaining network resilience and quality of service was deemed as the most important activity (64% saw this as very important and 34% as somewhat important).

-One interesting result of the changes is that some of the behaviours are likely permanent changes.
-According to {{ConsumerlabReport2020}} 6 in 10 working people in US wants to switch to video-based conferences, even after the crisis has passed.
-And 4 in 10 students in US plan to continue taking online courses.
-The adoption of video calls and other new services by many consumers, such as the older generation, is also likely going to have a long-lasting effect.

-Similarly, anecdotal evidence and local surveys in various organizations point to a likely long-term increase in the number of people interested in remote work in their work arrangements
+Some of the behaviours are likely permanent changes
+{{ConsumerlabReport2020}}.
+The adoption of video calls and other new services by many consumers, such as the older generation, is likely going to have a long-lasting effect.
+Surveys in various organizations point to a likely long-term increase in the number of people interested in remote work {{WorkplaceAnalytics2020}} {{McKinsey2020}}.
-{{WorkplaceAnalytics2020}} {{McKinsey2020}}.

 ## Operational Practices and Changes {#operational}